"i have no home": an interview with ai weiwei

 This article originally appeared on i-D Germany.

-For your latest movie, you travelled to 23 different countries to see this human crisis with your own eyes.
+i-D: For your latest movie, you traveled to 23 different countries to see this human crisis with your own eyes.
 What was the biggest challenge on your journey?

-There were lots of problems, because you need a special team for every country.
-Everything had to be arranged because we had to be super punctual to get to everywhere to integrate the people -- whether officers, smugglers, or refugees -- in the camps.
-Sometimes it can get quite dangerous, but the most difficult part was actually leaving the camps after all the interviews, knowing that I didn't really help anyone.
+Ai Weiwei: There were lots of problems, because you need a special team for every country.
+Everything had to be arranged because we had to be super punctual to get to everywhere to integrate the people — whether officers, smugglers, or refugees — in the camps.
+Sometimes it can get quite dangerous, but the most difficult part was actually leaving the camps after all the interviews, knowing that I didn't really help [anyone].
 I had to keep telling myself that the movie would serve its purpose later, and hopefully raise awareness among people.

 You wanted to put a face to the statistics about refugees and tell their individual stories.
 What's the message you want to convey with your movie?

 The movie is the message.
-We have to ask ourselves why it was necessary to make this kind of movie in the first place; after all, the topic is discussed a lot in the media.
-But Human Flow tries to understand instead of recreating fragmentary descriptions of it.
-That’s necessary, because you have to see these things in order to understand the human struggle.
-The pictures are too fragmented, and that makes it difficult to see what's really behind these situations.
+We have to ask ourselves why it was necessary to make this kind of movie in the first place; after all, the topic is [discussed] a lot in the media.
+But Human Flow tries to understand [the situation] instead of recreating fragmentary descriptions of [it].
+And that's necessary, because you have to see these things in order to understand the human struggle.
+The pictures are too fragmental, and that makes it difficult to see what's really behind these situations.
 We don't get a lot of information about that, especially not through the mainstream media.
-There are people whose families have been in the camps for three generations, so they basically spend their entire lives as refugees.
+Many people have been in the camps for three generations, so they basically spend their entire lives as refugees.
 They're suffering, we all know that, but we don't reach out to them.
 The world should be one but it doesn't behave that way.
 It is broken.

-On the film poster is the following quote: "When there is nowhere to go, nowhere is home."
+On the film poster reads the following quote: "When there is nowhere to go, nowhere is home."
 You also had to leave China for political reasons.
 Does this sentence speak to you?

 Yes, I think it reflects the concept of home.
 It's a place where there’s more tolerance and where you are accepted as a whole and not rejected.
-If your home is against you, it’s no longer home.
+If your home is against you, it no longer is your home.
 In my home country, I've never been accepted.
-They put me in prison, beat me and exiled me.
-Now I'm in Germany and I've chosen freedom -- even though, at the same time, it's a very limited freedom if you don't speak the language.
+They put me into prison, beat me, and exiled me.
+Now I'm in Germany and I've chosen freedom — even though, at the same time, it's a very limited freedom if you don't speak the language.

 What does home mean to you?

 I have no home.
-I've never felt like I could go home -- not even in the most private situations when I visited my parents.
-For political reasons, they're living in a state of constant risk, their entire lives, and that's why I'm not safe with them either.
+I've never felt like I could go home — not even in the most private situations when I visited my parents.
+For political reasons, they're living at constant risk, their entire lives, and that's why I'm not safe with them either.

-You were imprisoned for more than 80 days, left with nothing more than your own thoughts.
-What did you realise during that extreme situation?
+You've been imprisoned for more than 80 days and were left with nothing more but your own thoughts.
+What did you realize during that extreme situation?

-I realised that the worst situation is not the one where you're beaten, locked up or considered an enemy, but the one where you're deprived of any kind of communication.
-During that kind of arrest you lose your entire vocabulary, because there's no way you can talk to someone -- not even the guards.
-So you have to learn an entirely new vocabulary.
-Each movement and each look has a completely new meaning.
-It's very hard to accept that -- and that's exactly what all refugees experience when they come to a foreign country.
+I realized that the worst situation is not the one where you're beaten, locked up, or considered an enemy, but the one where you're deprived of any kind of communication.
+During that kind of arrest you lose your entire vocabulary, because there's no way you can talk to someone — not even the guards.
+So you have to learn an entirely new vocabulary: Each movement and each look [takes on] a completely new meaning.
+It's very hard to accept that — and that's exactly what all refugees experience when they come to a foreign country.

-What can each and everyone of us do to stop this human crisis?
+What can each and every one of us do to stop this human crisis, as you call it?